-Don’t be fooled by what looks like a recipe for a boring, humble salad.
+Don’t be fooled by what looks like a recipe for a boring, humble wedge salad.
 This is one of the best salad dressings I’ve ever had, and I even forgot half of the herbs the first time I made it.
 Part of what makes it so memorable is the use of three different types of acid: creme fraiche (lactic acid), lemon juice and white vinegar.
 They add dimension and layers of freshness that you just don’t get from simply using vinegar.
-Couple that with the delicate punch of shallots, the richness from homemade aioli and an array of fresh herbs, and you can see how this dressing will become something you’ll want to whip up all summer.
+Couple that with the delicate punch of shallots, the richness from homemade aioli and an array of fresh herbs.
+You can see how this dressing will become something you’ll want to whip up all summer.

 And there’s something so special about wedge salads.
 They embody summertime: fresh, bright, simple and in this case, dolloped with a tangy, herb-filled dressing.
-I never thought I’d say this, but this salad rivals my all-time favorite wedge, by Ashley Rodriguez, with the tangy buttermilk blue and thick cut bacon.
+I never thought I’d say this, but this salad rivals my all-time favorite wedge salad, by Ashley Rodriguez, with the tangy buttermilk blue and thick cut bacon.
 This is a deeply satisfying salad (uhh my husband chose it as a late night snack over an ice cream sandwich?!) and I can’t help but picture it alongside a juicy grilled flank steak and a bottle of light, fragrant pinot noir.

 butter lettuce and creamy pistachio wedge salad